seocahill/maightro-site/source/articles/about.html.markdown

 In my opinion it would be infinitely more beneficial for Mayo if its railways changed focus to knitting local urban settlements together into a whole (as happens in a traditional city) instead of delivering people to Dublin.
 The last number of decades has seen knowledge freed from physical centralization.
 This was followed during the pandemic by the distribution of the workplace, long delayed due to resistance from rentiers and the manager-worker power dynamic but finally born out of necessity.
 The dominance of a single location in Ireland is an anachronism historically and it makes no sense under our current social conditions, yet our thinking around public transport provision is still wired that way.

-There is no reasonable obstacle to implementation of Maytró, which could be done almost immediately, except the mentality of the parties that control public transport in Ireland.
-Despite the mainstreaming of greenwashing, and thus the necessity to project a favourable response to any proposal for enhanced public transport, I have yet to witness any real commitment to public transport provision by the transport troika, Iarnród Éireann, the NTA and the Department of Transport.
-Rather the historical emphasis on roads, Dublin and the managed decline of the regional railways at least, still seems to hold sway.
-I would love to be proved wrong of course!
+There is no reasonable obstacle to implementation of Maytró, which could be done almost immediately, [as the hastily convened arrangements for the visit of Joe Biden amply demonstrate](https://www.irishrail.ie/en-ie/news/President-Joe-Biden-visits-Ballina).
+If there's a will, there's a way.

 Twenty years ago the original Mayo delegation comprising TDs, urban and county councillors, IRD members and others managed to win the grudging concession that is the current service today, a foot in the door, if you will.
 I’m sure if such a delegation could be put together today to push the project forward again it would find a much more favourable reception.